Laser Skin Resurfacing

 Most lasers used in laser resurfacing treatments will be categorized as either non-ablative or ablative, and fractional or non-fractional.

 While ablative and non-ablative lasers define the way the skin is treated, fractional and non-fractional lasers, define the area where the laser treatment is applied.
 Fractional lasers are another type of skin enhancing laser treatment, sometimes used to break up the laser energy into thousands of tiny beams.
 This creates a precision-effect that allows the provider to focus on only a fraction of the skin in the targeted area, reducing the recovery downtime of the patient.
-Non-fractional lasers, in comparison, are less precise, and focus on the entire surface of treated skin, rather than a small pixel-point of skin at a time.
-Both non-fractional and fractional lasers can be ablative or non-ablative, and are used to treat a number of age-related blemishes.
+Non-fractional lasers, in comparison, are less precise and focus on the entire surface of treated skin, rather than a small pixel-point of skin at a time.
+Both non-fractional and fractional lasers can be ablative or non-ablative and are used to treat several age-related blemishes.

 Ablative lasers are considered as the most effective laser treatments for skin resurfacing, and ideal for those with severe skin issues like heavy wrinkling, acne scarring, and discoloration.
 The side effects and potential risks of using ablative lasers can also be more severe, and patients will generally expect to need a significantly longer time to recover from ablative laser treatments.

-As mentioned, lasers can be any combination of the two categories, which will have an effect on the overall invasiveness of the procedure.
+As mentioned, lasers can be any combination of the two categories, which will affect the overall invasiveness of the procedure.
 Here is a list of laser types in order of least-invasive, to the most-invasive, and some of the brands of lasers that your medical professional may use for each type of treatment.